German auxiliary cruiser Thor: April 1942

-On 1 April Thor intercepted the British 4,565 GRT Willesden about 475 nmi west south-west of St Helena from New York bound for Alexandria.
-Gumprich stalked the ship for twelve hour and then the Arado demolished the wireless aerials with its grapnel and dropped two bombs.
-The gunners on Thor fired 128 shells that set fire to the deck cargo of oil drums and destroying the bridge.
+On 1 April Thor intercepted the British 4,565 GRT Willesden about 475 nmi west south-west of St Helena, from New York bound for Alexandria.
+Gumprich stalked the ship for twelve hours and then the Arado demolished the wireless aerials with its grapnel and dropped two bombs.
+The gunners on Thor fired 128 shells that set fire to the deck cargo of oil drums and destroyed the bridge.
 Willesden returned fire but managed only six shells; with one dead and six wounded (four mortally) the ship was abandoned and 42 of the crew were taken prisoner.
 Thor sank the ship with a torpedo.
-On 3 April the Norwegian freighter Aust (5,630 GRT) fell victim to the same tactics and was unable to send a wireless signal before being hit by gunfire and brought to a stop by the crew who abandoned the vessel.
-A boarding party inspected the ship and sank it by demolition charge, the crew becoming prisoner.
+On 3 April the Norwegian freighter Aust (5,630 GRT) fell victim to the same tactics and was unable to send a wireless signal before being hit by gunfire and brought to a stop by the crew, that abandoned the vessel.
+A boarding party inspected the ship and sank it by demolition charge, taking the crew prisoner.
 From 23 March to 9 April, Thor sank five ships of 23,623 GRT).

-On 10 April Thor detected the 4,840 GRT British tramp steamer Kirkpool, bound for Montevideo from Durban, on radar, the first to be installed on a commerce raider.
-Having followed the ship all day in poor visibility, with night falling, Gumprich closed in and opened fire with its 15 cm guns.
+On 10 April Thor detected the 4,840 GRT British tramp steamer Kirkpool, bound for Montevideo from Durban, on the radar set, installed during the refit.
+Having followed the ship all day in poor visibility, with night falling, Gumprich closed in and opened fire with the 15 cm guns.
 The second salvo obtained three hits and set Kirkpool's bridge and wheelhouse on fire.
 With the helm unattended, the ship veered, in what from Thor looked like a ramming attempt.
-With the ship on fire, the captain ordered the crew to abandon ship and Kirkpool sank as the crew jumped overboard; sixteen men were lost and Thor lingered for three hours looking for survivors, helped by the red lights on new life jackets being issued to British merchant ships; 30 men were rescued, including Kirkpools captain, chief engineer and first officer.
+With the ship on fire, the captain ordered the crew to abandon ship and Kirkpool sank as the crew jumped overboard.
+Sixteen men were lost even though Thor lingered for three hours looking for survivors, helped by the red lights on new life jackets being issued to British merchant ship crews; 30 men were rescued, including Kirkpools captain, chief engineer and first officer.
 The ship was sunk with a torpedo.
-Soon afterwards, Thor was ordered into the Indian Ocean by SKL with a warning to be aware of Japanese submarines operating in the area.
-SKL hoped that the raider could continue its run of success that in under a month attacks had been near the Cape of Good Hope, in shipping lanes; five ships had been sunk for a total of 23,176 GRT.
+Soon afterwards, Thor was ordered into the Indian Ocean by SKL, with a warning to be aware of Japanese submarines operating in the area.
+SKL hoped that the raider could continue its run of success, obtained in under a month, with attacks near the Cape of Good Hope shipping lanes; five ships had been sunk for a total of 23,176 GRT.